MaxHalford/chime/README.md

 - Special thanks to [Michael Vlah](https://github.com/vlahm) for being a gentleman by giving up the "chime" name on PyPI.
 - Thanks to u/Pajke on reddit for helping me debug Windows support.
 - Thanks to [David Chen](https://github.com/dchen327) for adding Linux support by suggesting the use of [aplay](https://linux.die.net/man/1/aplay).
+- Thanks to [Vincent Warmerdam](https://twitter.com/fishnets88) for suggesting a command-line interface.

 ## License